min2ha/ukwa-site/content/target/115079/index.en.md

   "start_date": "2016-02-02T09:00:00Z"
 }

-# Celfyddydau Cymuned a Bro | Valley and Vale Community Arts

 Valley and Vale Community Arts is based in Bridgend and work with people and communities who are often marginalised, vulnerable or at risk in south Wales.